 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Thai cuisine is one of our favourite foods to eat so a cooking class was high on my (Caroline) list of things to do when we arrived in the northern Thai city of Chiang Mai.
+Thai cuisine is one of our favourites so a Thai food cooking class was high on my (Caroline) list of things to do when we arrived in the northern Thai city of Chiang Mai.
 There are many cooking experiences available, but after doing some research, I decided to book a half day class with the highly rated Thai Farm Cooking School.
-I liked that it was located in an organic farm outside of Chiang Mai old town, plus the school is very well established and has been running classes since the year 2000.
+I liked the fact that it was located in an organic farm just outside of Chiang Mai old town, plus the school is very well established and has been running classes since the year 2000.

 Watch our Thai Farm Cooking School Chiang Mai cooking class video!

 The half day class at Thai Farm Cooking School costs 1200 THB per person and includes pick up/drop off from city centre hotels, a visit to a local food market and class instruction on how to make 5 traditional Thai dishes (all ingredients included).
 They also offer full day classes for 1500 THB which I would have opted for but I was limited on time in the city.

 The half day class picks you up at 8.30am, and you are dropped back at your hotel between 2.30pm-3pm.